jbcodeforce/shift_left_utils/docs/pipeline_mgr.md

 * [x] Support deploying only DML, or both DDL and DML (default)
 * [x] Deploying a DDL, means dropping existing table if exists.
 * [x] Deploying a non existing sink means deploying all its parents if not already deployed, up to the sources.
 This will be the way to deploy a pipeline.
 In this case deploy first the sources, ddl and dml, except if already running as it means the current table was created by another pipeline.
 This is recursive.
-* [ ] Deploying an existing sink, means drop the table if the force flag is true, and deploy the DML.
-If forced flag is false, only deploy dml.
-When DML is stateful deploy DDL and DML (= forced)
-* [ ] For a given table with children, deploy the current table, and for each children redeploy the DML, if the DML is stateful.
+* [x] For a given table with children, deploy the current table, and for each children redeploy the DML, if the DML is stateful.
 When stateless, manage the offset and modify the DML to read from the retrieved offset.
 * [x] Support deleting a full pipeline: delete tables not used by other pipeline: the number of children is 1 or all the children are not running.

 ## Testing plan